EPSR: Edge Profile Super resolution: Methodology

 where $\hat{i}(x,y)$ is a blurred image of $i(x,y)$.
 From this operation, if we define window size as $3\times3$, it can also be average pooling operation.
 So we form the blurred image by using it.

-where $I_{d,block blur}$ is the blurred image from $I_{d,block SR}$ and $H_{d,blur}$ denotes average pooling whose kernel size is $3\times3$ and padding margin is $1$.
-From operation in Eq.\ref{Eq.14}, to get a edge profile(or mask), $I_{d,block SR}$ is subtracted by $I_{d,block blur}$.
+where $I_{block blur}$ is the blurred image from $I_{block SR}$ and $H_{blur }(\cdot)$ denotes average pooling whose kernel size is $3\times3$ and padding margin is $1$.
+From operation in Eq.\ref{Eq.14}, to get a edge profile(or mask), $I_{block SR}$ is subtracted by $I_{block blur}$.
 Then we apply ReLU operation on edge profile(or mask) for getting outer line.

-where $M_d$ denotes edge profile(or mask) in $d$-th block and $\ominus$ is element-wise subtraction.
-To guide edge in training process, we concatenate $I_{d,block SR}$ with $M_d$
+where $M$ denotes edge profile(or mask) in REPB and $\ominus$ is element-wise subtraction.
+To guide edge in training process, we concatenate $I_{block SR}$ with $M$

-where $I_{d,guided}$ and $Concat(\cdot)$ denote a guided image and concatenation operation respectively.
-In the end, to generate the feature of edge profile(EP) module, we apply one convolution layer, and then give the feature $F_{d,FE}$ information by using residual structure.
+where $I_{guided}$ and $Concat(\cdot)$ denote a guided image and concatenation operation respectively.
+In the end, to generate the feature of EP module, we apply one convolution layer, and then give the feature $F_{FE}$ information by using residual structure.

-where $F_{d,EP}$ stands for edge profile(EP) feature which channel size is $64$ and $H_{d,EP}$ denotes edge profile module of $d$-th block. \\ \textbf{Context network Module.} To utilize information of edge profile feature effectively, we design a context network(CN) module based on dilated convolutions.
-By \cite{yu2015multi}, context network is constructed to increase the performance of dense prediction structures by aggregating multi-scale contextual information.
-Furthermore, input and output features have the same form and number of feature maps.
-Thus the module can be plugged into existing dense prediction architectures.\\ Inspired by the concept, we apply a small context network module on each REEB.
-As CN part of Fig.\ref{Fig.2}, our CN module consists of four $3\times3$ dilated convolution network, whose dilated factors are 1, 2, 4, and 1 in order.
+where $F_{EP}$ stands for the feature from EP module, which channel size is $64$, and $H_{EP}(\cdot)$ denotes edge profile module of REPB.
+By extracting structure information itself, we can obtain structure preserving effects.\\

+\textbf{Context Network(CN) module}: From EP module, we can obtain informative feature with structural information.
+This features could be beneficial to preserve structure.
+However, this module has limitation in handling high frequency components such as texture and sharpness of structure.
+Since the details have frequent pixel variations, it could be hard to capture.
+To reveal those contextual components, we construct CN module. \\ Inspired by \cite{yu2015multi}, we design a CN module that is based on dilated convolutions.
+We apply CN module following EP module.
+As described in CN part of Fig.\ref{Fig.2}, our CN module consists of four $3\times3$ dilated convolution network, whose dilated factors are 1, 2, 4, and 1 in order.
 To prevent loss of resolution or coverage, we consider expansion of the receptive field to set up dilated factors exponentially.
-Intuitively, CN module can improve the accuracy of the feature maps by passing them through multiple layers that expose contextual information.
+Intuitively, CN module can improve learning the feature maps by passing them through multiple layers that expose contextual information.
 After that, the output feature is added by the input feature as residual block.